mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 ckpt_config = CheckpointConfig(keep_checkpoint_max=1, integrated_save=False)
 ```

-It should be noted that if users chooses this checkpoint saving policy, users need to save and load the segmented checkpoint for subsequent reasoning or retraining.
+It should be noted that if users choose this checkpoint saving policy, users need to save and load the segmented checkpoint for subsequent reasoning or retraining.
 Specific usage can refer to [Integrating the Saved Checkpoint Files](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/save_load_model_hybrid_parallel.html#integrating-the-saved-checkpoint-files).

 ### Hybrid Parallel Mode